How to Sue a Home Warranty Company: Small Claims Court Guide

 When Civil Court (Beyond Small Claims) Is Appropriate

-If your damages exceed your state's small claims limit — or if you're pursuing punitive damages, attorney's fees, or claims under consumer protection statutes — filing in civil court with an attorney may be appropriate.
-This is especially worth considering if:
+If your damages exceed your state's small claims limit, or if you're pursuing punitive damages, attorney's fees, or claims under consumer protection statutes, filing in civil court with an attorney may be appropriate.
+Consider this if:

 • Your state has strong consumer protection laws with fee-shifting provisions (meaning the company pays your attorney if you win)

-States like Texas (DTPA), California (Song-Beverly Act), and Florida (Chapter 634 service warranty regulations) offer homeowners enhanced protections and potential remedies beyond the contract value.
+States like Texas (DTPA), California (Song-Beverly Act), Massachusetts (Chapter 93A with double or triple damages), and Florida (Chapter 634 service warranty regulations) offer homeowners enhanced protections and potential remedies beyond the contract value.

 Compare Home Warranty Options in Ohio